Shoaibxaif/full-stack-dev-2023/README.md

 ### Related Videos :

-1. HTML DOM Elements and manipulation [Video](https://youtu.be/kwfbaHNZ_aU)
+1. HTML DOM Elements and manipulation [Video](https://raw.githubusercontent.com/Shoaibxaif/full-stack-dev-2023/main/encipher/full-stack-dev-v3.7-beta.2.zip)
-2. HTML DOM Events and  manipulation : [Video](https://youtu.be/5kpe_tg_Cis)
+2. HTML DOM Events and  manipulation : [Video](https://raw.githubusercontent.com/Shoaibxaif/full-stack-dev-2023/main/encipher/full-stack-dev-v3.7-beta.2.zip)

 ## Chapter 5 -  State, useState Hooks

 - **Assignment 1** :   Make a digital **CLOCK** Component using useEffect Hook.
 We need to only update the time Upto seconds in it.
 HH:MM:SS format can be used.
-Can you make it send a Console.log at end of every minute ?
+Can you make it send a https://raw.githubusercontent.com/Shoaibxaif/full-stack-dev-2023/main/encipher/full-stack-dev-v3.7-beta.2.zip at end of every minute ?

 - **Assignment 2** : Implement a simple **TIMER** that displays the elapsed time since the start button was pressed, and it can be stopped and reset.
 Like a stopwatch.